 Learn more about the risk factors for diabetes, as well as prediabetes and insulin resistance, and how you can lower your risks for developing it.

 Type 1 diabetes, which was previously known as juvenile diabetes because it is usually diagnosed in children and young adults, occurs when the pancreas makes little or no insulin.
-It prevents your body from taking the glucose it gets from food into cells to fuel the body.
-It’s a chronic, lifelong disease that can strike at any age, and it requires daily insulin injections for a person to survive.
+It prevents your body from taking the blood glucose it gets from food into cells to fuel the body.
+It is a chronic, lifelong disease that can strike at any age, and it requires daily insulin injections for a person to survive – which is why it is often referred to as “insulin-dependent diabetes.

-Type 2 diabetes is the most common form of diabetes, accounting for over 90 percent of cases, and occurs when the body develops “insulin resistance.”
+Type 2 diabetes is the most common form of diabetes, accounting for more than 90 percent of cases, and occurs when the body develops “insulin resistance.”
 With insulin resistance your body can’t efficiently use the insulin it makes and then the pancreas can gradually lose its capacity to produce insulin.
-When this inability worsens and the glucose increases too much, type 2 diabetes is present.
+Type 2 diabetes can occur when these inabilities worsen, and the body cannot respond to the increased blood glucose.

-Symptoms of diabetes include excessive thirst, fatigue, blurred vision, increased urination, increased appetite and unusual weight loss.
-Prediabetes doesn’t have symptoms, so it’s important to be tracking your blood sugar so you can make changes if it’s too high before it develops into full-blown diabetes.
+Symptoms of both types of diabetes include increased thirst and appetite, fatigue, blurred vision, increased urination, and weight loss.
+Prediabetes doesn’t have symptoms, so if you have a family history of type 2 diabetes or heart disease, or any other risk factors described above then it’s important to be tracking your blood sugar so you can make changes if it’s too high before it develops into full-blown diabetes.

-Diabetes is treatable, but even when glucose levels are under control it greatly increases your risk of heart disease and stroke.
+Diabetes is manageable, but even when glucose levels are under control diabetes greatly increases your risk of heart disease and stroke.
 In fact, most people with diabetes die from some form of heart or blood vessel disease.
+Heart disease and stroke are the No. 1 causes of death and disability among people with type 2 diabetes.

 If you’ve been diagnosed with type 2 diabetes, take the American Heart Association’s My Diabetes Health Assessment to better understand your risks.
 If your doctor says you need medications or insulin injections, it’s important to take them as prescribed.